NeuroTechX/ntx_slack_archive/random.md

  >yannick: hi yannick, I am not sure what is the web app you are referring to... could you please remind me when I showed it to you and whether it looked like I was drunk? :smile::beers:

+6/14/2017 5:03 AM

+ **sid_fulminds** :

+ >sidksv: alright now I know who was drunk when they typed the previous message!... :face_with_rolling_eyes: yannick